smartcontractkit/crec-sdk/services/dvp/README.md

     // the smart account to execute the operation. signature, _ := crecTransactClient.SignOperation(operation, operationSigner)

     // 6.
-Send the signed operation to the CREc to be relayed onchain txHash, _ := crecTransactClient.SendSignedOperation(context.Background(), operation, signature)
+Send the signed operation to the CREC to be relayed onchain txHash, _ := crecTransactClient.SendSignedOperation(context.Background(), operation, signature)

     log.Println("Settlement execution sent!
 Transaction hash:", txHash)